Carsen Twarynski

-Carsen Twarynski (born November 24, 1997) is a Canadian professional ice hockey left winger for the San Diego Gulls of the American Hockey League (AHL).
+Carsen Twarynski (born November 24, 1997) is a Canadian professional ice hockey left winger for the Belfast Giants of the Elite Ice Hockey League (EIHL).
 He was drafted in the third round, 82nd overall, by the Philadelphia Flyers in the 2016 NHL entry draft.

 Early life

 Twarynski was born on November 24, 1997, in St. Albert, Alberta, Canada.
 His older brother Brayden was also an athlete; he most recently played as a linebacker for the Saskatchewan Huskies.

 Playing career

 Junior

 Growing up in Alberta, Twarynski played with Calgary's Bow Valley Hockey Association until he reached Atom level, in which he transferred to the Blackfoot Chiefs Minor Hockey Association Pee-Wee team for two years.
 As he aged out of pee-wee level, he competed with the Calgary Bantam AAA Blackhawks and the Calgary Bantam AAA Bisons of the Calgary Buffalo Hockey Associations.
 After going overlooked in the WHL bantam draft, he played one season with the Okotoks Oilers in the Alberta Junior Hockey League (AJHL) and Calgary Buffaloes in the Alberta Midget Hockey League (AMHL) before signing with the Calgary Hitmen of the Western Hockey League (WHL) as a 16-year-old.
 Twarynski recorded his first WHL goal during a 9–2 win over the Lethbridge Hurricanes on September 29, 2014.
 During his first year of draft eligibility, Twarynski recorded 20 goals for a total of 45 points and described himself as a "power forward that is good two ways."
 As a result of his play, he was drafted by the Philadelphia Flyers with the 82nd overall pick in the 2016 NHL entry draft.

 After spending two seasons with the Hitmen, Twarynski was traded to the Kelowna Rockets in exchange for Jake Kryski on January 9, 2017.
 When reflecting on the trade, Twarynski said, "it was a good move.
 I was very happy and I think Kelowna has turned out the best, so I was very fortunate."
 Upon the conclusion of the season, Twarynski joined the Flyers' American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms, but was returned to major junior ice hockey near the start of the 2017–18 season.
 On March 11, 2018, Twarynski concluded his major junior career by signing an entry-level contract with the Flyers.